Black Canadians: Settlements

 In Winnipeg, the Central Park neighbourhood has the largest concentration of Black Canadians in Manitoba.
 Nearly 25 per cent of area residents are black, as of 2016.
 The Queen Mary Park and Central McDougall neighbourhoods form the centre of the black community in Edmonton.
-Queen Mary Park has been home to a long-standing African-American population since the early 1900s, centred around Shiloh Baptist Church (Edmonton, Alberta), although today the neighbourhood is composed mostly of recent migrants from Africa.
+Queen Mary Park has been home to a long-standing African-American population since the early 1900s, centred around Shiloh Baptist Church in Edmonton, Alberta, although today the neighbourhood is composed mostly of recent migrants from Africa.

 In Toronto, many Blacks settled in St. John's Ward, a district which was located in the city's core.
 Others preferred to live in York Township, on the outskirts of the city.
 By 1850, there were more than a dozen Black businesses along King Street; the modern-day equivalent is Little Jamaica along Eglinton Avenue, which contains one of the largest concentrations of Black businesses in Canada.
 First Baptist Church, founded in 1826, is the oldest Black institution currently operating in the city.

 Several urban neighbourhoods in Toronto, including Jane and Finch, Rexdale, Downsview, Malvern, Weston, West Hill, Lawrence Heights, Mount Dennis, and Maple Leaf have large Black Canadian communities.
-The Toronto suburbs of Brampton and Ajax also have sizable Black populations, many of whom are middle income professionals and small business owners.
+The Toronto suburbs of Brampton and Ajax also have sizeable Black populations, many of whom are middle income professionals and small business owners.
 The Greater Toronto Area is home to a highly educated middle to upper middle class Black population who continue to migrate out of the city limits, into surrounding suburbs.